Constitution of the Philippines: The 1935 Constitution

-The original 1935 Constitution provided for a unicameral National Assembly, and the President was elected to a six-year term without the possibility re-election.
-It was amended in 1940 to have a bicameral Congress composed of a Senate and House of Representatives, as well the creation of an independent electoral commission and to grant the President a four-year term with a maximum of two consecutive terms in office.
+The original 1935 Constitution provided for a unicameral National Assembly, and the President was elected to a six-year term without the possibility of re-election.
+It was amended in 1940 to have a bicameral Congress composed of a Senate and House of Representatives, to create an independent electoral commission and to grant the President a four-year term with a maximum of two consecutive terms in office.

 A Constitutional Convention was held in 1971 to rewrite the 1935 Constitution.
 The convention was stained with manifest bribery and corruption.
 Possibly the most controversial issue was removing the presidential term limit so that Ferdinand E. Marcos could seek re-election for a third term, which many felt was the true reason for which the convention was called.
 In any case, the 1935 Constitution was suspended in 1972 with Marcos' proclamation of martial law, the rampant corruption of the constitutional process providing him with one of his major premises for doing so.